Stroempell/coin-collector/readme.md

 - [Video version 0.2 - download if on github](./demo/v02.mp4)
 - [Video version 0.3 - download if on github](./demo/v03.mp4)
 - [Video version 0.4 - download if on github](./demo/v04.mp4)
+- [Video version 0.5 - download if on github](./demo/v05.mp4).
+Note: this is only for features added in v0.5. also look at v0.4.

 ## Upcoming features